openfaas/openfaas.github.io/_posts/2021-01-26-integrate-with-github-apps-and-faasd.md

 Finally, we registered our application.
 ![github-app](/images/2021-01-15-github-application-using-go-and-inlets-pro/app.png)

-## Get up and running with your own faasd installation on your Mac
+## Get up and running with your own faasd installation on your computer with multipass

+[Multipass](https://multipass.run) is a tool that not enough developers are using.
+It's 2020's answer to VirtualBox and Docker Desktop in one.
+You just run a few commands and get a Linux host with Ubuntu pre-installed.
+The best part is that it supports cloud-init scripts too.

 In order to get up and running with your own faasd installation on your Mac you can use multipass.For more details you can follow the [link](https://github.com/openfaas/faasd/blob/master/docs/MULTIPASS.md).

-Let's start our Ubuntu VM with multipass.First, we need a cloud-config.txt to set up faasd while bootstrapping VM.
+Let's start our Ubuntu VM with multipass.
+First, we need a cloud-config.txt to set up faasd while bootstrapping VM.

 ```bash
 $ curl -sSLO \